Indian Institutes of Information Technology

-Indian Institutes of Information Technology (IIITs) are a group of 25 interdisciplinary technology-based-engineering research institutions in India which are focused on information technology.
-Five of them are established, funded and managed by the Ministry of Education (MOE).
-The other 20 are set up on the public-private partnership (PPP) model, funded by the central government, state governments and industry partners in the ratio 50:35:15.
+The Indian Institutes of Information Technology (IIITs) are centrally funded technical institutes located across India.
+They are a group of 25 interdisciplinary technology-based-engineering research institutions in India which are focused on information technology.
+They are governed by the Indian Institutes of Information Technology Bill, 2014 which refers to them as Institutes of National Importance and lays down their powers, duties, and framework for governance as the country's premier institutions in the field of information technology. was introduced in the Lok Sabha.
+Five (5) Institutes of them are established, Fully funded and managed by the Ministry of Education (MOE), Gov. of India.
+The other 20 Institutions are set up on the public-private partnership (PPP) model, funded by the central government, state governments and industry partners in the ratio 50:35:15.

 Formation

 Prior to 2014, the IIITs at Gwalior, Allahabad, Jabalpur, and Kancheepuram were set up by the Ministry of Human Resource Development (MHRD).

-In 2014, The Indian Institutes of Information Technology Bill, 2014 was introduced in the Lok Sabha.
-The bill sought to grant the status of Institutes of National Importance (INI) upon the four IIITs.
+In 2014, The Indian Institutes of Information Technology Bill, 2014 sought to grant the status of Institutes of National Importance (INI) upon the four IIITs.
 After much debate and changes, the bill was passed by the Parliament on 1 December 2014 and published as Indian Institutes of Information Technology Act, 2014 on 8 December 2014, coming into effect on 5 January 2015.

 In 2015, a fifth institute was set up by the MHRD in Kurnool, as part as the government obligation under the Andhra Pradesh Reorganisation Act, 2014.
 Indian Institutes of Information Technology (Amendment) Act, 2017 granted the INI status to the Kurnool institute.